Helen Nicol Fox

 Helen Nicol began her career with the Kenosha Comets in the league's first season, 1943.
 In addition to rattling off those 13 wins in a row, she led the league in wins (31-8), strikeouts (220), complete games (33), ERA (1.81), innings pitched (348) and shutouts (8, tied with Olive Little for the most).
 In the Scholarship Series, though, she lost two games to Mary Nesbitt of the Racine Belles and Kenosha fell.
 Nicol had a 4.50 post-season ERA that year.

-With pitching deliveries switching from underhand to sidearm, many AAGPBL pitching greats faded away.
-Fox slipped that year to 6-16, 2.62 and split the year between Kenosha and the Rockford Peaches, but in 1948 she bounced back with Rockford and made the transition effectively to sidearm throwing.
+With pitching deliveries switching from underhand to side-arm, many AAGPBL pitching greats faded away.
+Fox slipped in 1947 to 6-16, 2.62 and split the year between Kenosha and the Rockford Peaches, but in 1948 she bounced back with Rockford and made the transition effectively to overhand throwing.
 Helen went 17-13 with a 2.61 ERA.
-Fox won all four playoff games she pitched, including the finale in the championship against the Fort Wayne Daisies, when she beat Maxine Kline 4-2.
+Fox won all four playoff games she pitched, including the finale in the championship against the Fort Wayne Daisies, when she beat Maxine Kline, 4-2.

 She then reasserted herself as one of the top AAGPBL pitchers in 1949 at age 29 with a 13-8 season and a 0.98 ERA.
 Only teammate Lois Florreich had a lower ERA and Helen tied for fourth in the league with seven shutouts.
 Fox was 2-0 in the playoffs and Rockford won their second straight championship.

 The 1950 season saw Fox continue to shine with Rockford, as she had a 1.98 ERA.
 Her record was a disappointing 14-12 on a first-place Peaches team.
-She was fifth in the league in ERA, her 5th top-5 finish in eight seasons.
-In the playoffs, she went 4-1, including a win over Fort Wayne in the crucial game seven.
+She was fifth in the league in ERA, her fifth top-five finish in eight seasons.
+In the playoffs, she went 4-1, including a win over Fort Wayne in the crucial Game Seven.

 In 1951 Fox won 18 games, lost 7 and had a 2.57 ERA.
 She tied for second in the league in victories, two behind leader Rose Gacioch, was third in complete games (23) and fourth in innings (214).
 She won her first two playoff games, but with the championship within reach, she lost game four of the finals 6-3 to the South Bend Blue Sox and Rockford failed in their bid for a fourth title in a row.
 She wrapped up her dazzling career at age 32 with a 8-7, 2.50 year in 1952 and didn't appear in the postseason that time.